EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: More Evaluation Results

-\textbf{Effect of smoothing coefficients and vectors.} Analysis of various smoothing coefficients reveals a "sweet spot" at $0.2$.
+\textbf{Effect of Smoothing Coefficients and Vectors.} Analysis of various smoothing coefficients reveals a "sweet spot" at $0.2$.
 A lower coefficient ($0.1$) significantly degrades the binding affinity of generated molecules (Vina Score $-4.72$), whereas higher coefficients ($0.3, 0.4$) yield marginally inferior performance across multiple metrics compared to our best configuration.
-Furthermore, employing a smoothing vector $\alpha_0 = \mathbf{1}$ most closely approximates our optimal setup—which mixes a one-hot concentration parameter with a uniform one.
+Furthermore, employing a smoothing vector $\boldsymbol{\alpha}_0 = \mathbf{1}$ most closely approximates our optimal setup—which mixes a one-hot concentration parameter with a uniform one.
 These findings suggest that our specific evolving schedule strikes the ideal balance between categorical determination and generative quality.
+Notably, the smoothing coefficient and vector do not require per-protein tuning, as they primarily smooth the information-geometric path rather than encode target-specific information.
+By mitigating pathological curvature on the statistical manifold, the resulting smoothing scheme generalizes effectively across diverse protein pockets.

 \textbf{Effect of Bond Diffusion.} Finally, we assess the necessity of explicit bond generation by comparing our full model to a "Without Bond Generation" variant.
 In this ablation, we retrained the model without the bond generation objective; the model generates only atomic coordinates and types, with the final molecular structure assembled via OpenBabel post-hoc.
 While this variant achieves a competitive Vina Score ($-6.25$) by effectively positioning atoms within binding pockets, its structural integrity is significantly compromised.
 Specifically, it exhibits higher SE quartiles and lower PB-Valid ($90.82\%$) compared to the full model.
 This indicates that while coordinate flows can successfully identify favorable binding regions, the explicit bond generation module is indispensable for ensuring that internal geometries respect chemical valency and bond length constraints, thereby maintaining overall molecular validity.